The Tour Operator’s Guide to Mastering Google Search

 Here’s how it works.
 You choose certain keywords that are commonly associated with your business.
 You bid against other ads that have selected the same words.
 You pay on a cost per click basis, meaning Google only charges you when someone actually clicks on your ad.
 This results in a fair system that gives you a good deal of control over your spending.

 AdWords is an extremely feature-rich advertising platform that lets you dramatically reduce possible negative outcomes associated with more traditional marketing avenues.
 You can bid on exact phrases or use keywords that are broader.
 You can even choose to avoid certain negative words or phrases that don’t match your business.
 Furthermore, you can choose where the ad will be displayed geographically, demographically and technologically.
 Combined, these features let you zero in on a very specific target market.

 If you want to take it a step further, you can create banner ads that Google will display across their vast network of millions of websites.
 Banner ads let you drive traffic to your site, brand your business or remarket by targeting people who have visited your site in the past.
 You might notice an ad that contains the best prices for a product that you’ve recently viewed.
 This is one form of remarketing.

-Tour operators can research more about SEO by reading SEO company blogs and following updates from Google.
+You can research more about SEO for online tour and travel businesses by reading SEO company blogs and following updates from Google.
 Or, hire SEO professionals to get the job done for you.
 Because SEO best practices are constantly changing as the Google algorithm does, we recommend reviewing your website on a regular basis to maintain high rankings.

 Even if you seek professional help to optimize your site, we recommend you take a look at this checklist. to make sure you’ve got it all covered.
 Happy optimizing!